aliou/www/_drafts/postgres-tsranges-in-ecto.md

 - `dump/1`: A function to transform our custom type into something understood by the database.

-The `type` implementation is straightforward:
+The `type` implementation:
 ```elixir
 def type, do: :tsrange
 ```

-The `cast` implementation is also straightforward: we only allow the custom type to be cast:
+The `cast` implementation: we only allow the custom type to be cast:
 ```elixir
 def cast(%Timestamp.Range{} = range), do: {:ok, range}